bittin/media-browser/README.md

 git clone https://github.com/fangornsrealm/media-browser
 # Change to the directory that was created by `git`
 cd commander
+# Build an optimized version using `cargo`, this may take a while
+cargo build --release
 # install
 sudo just install
 ```